ethan4984/boot/README.md

 # boot
-This is a simple bootloader designed for easy integration into hobbyist operating systems and for learning purposes.
+This is a simple bios bootloader made fun and for learning.
 To avoid the annoyance of entering higherhalf 64 bit long mode, this does it for you :)

 # features